-I just leave the key on the bed or desk and leave.
+When I’ve done this for one night, I just leave the key on the bed or desk and depart.
 This is surprisingly common behaviour even among guests who do stay the night.
 I have never had a problem with this.

 Do you mess up the bed?

 This is a controversial one!
-Yes, I admit that I do like to pretend that I stayed the night by messing up the bedding and sometimes even running the shower and wetting a towel.
+Yes, I admit on a one night mattress run that I do like to pretend that I stayed the night by messing up the bedding and sometimes even running the shower and wetting a towel.